 4. Egusi Soup

-This is one of the most popular soups in Nigeria.
-It is consumed in several homes especially during celebrations.
-Its unique texture and fluffiness are some of the qualities that make this soup a special Nigerian delicacy.
+This is one of the most popular soups in Nigeria, especially during celebrations when it’s prepared in many households.
+Its unique texture and fluffiness are just two of the qualities that make this soup a special Nigerian delicacy.

-The Egusi soup is prepared from processed melon seed using ingredients like stockfish, red oil, meat, stockfish, vegetables, seafood, onions, and other condiments.
+Egusi soup is prepared from processed melon seeds, and ingredients such as stockfish, red oil, meat, vegetables, seafood, onions, and other condiments.
 The soup is served with pounded yam, garri, amala, etc.

 The beans are first soaked in water to remove the skin and then ground to a mash that is then deep-fried.
 Another kind of Akara can also be prepared by frying grated water yam.